KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

 There are two types of entities: *facts*, represented by a cube symbol.(i.e., the Sales fact 1998 entity) or *dimensions*, represented by a three-arrows symbol (i.e., the Product entity).

 Each single entity is composed of a title, some attributes or measures and relationships with other entities.
-In particular, by exploding the content of an entity (i.e. Sales fact 1998 as in Figure 9.2), you may encounter the following elements:
+In particular, by exploding the content of an entity (i.e. Sales fact 1998 as in :numref:`datamartchematoolb`), you may encounter the following elements:

 - **measure**: it refers to fields associated with numeric data (e.g. number of sold items);
 - **attribute**: it refers to fields that can be associated to a category (e.g. product category);